A note on weight filtrations at the characteristic: Introduction

 \begin{theorem} Let $S$ be an affine Dedekind scheme, and let $(X,D)$ be a projective sncd pair over $S$.
 Then the filtered object

 defined in \cref{thm:IndependenceOfWts} is an invariant of $U = X-D$. \end{theorem}

 Next, we compare our weight filtration with the filtration by pole orders on the logarithmic de Rham cohomology \cite{deligne:HodgeII}.
+Unfortunately, our comparison is proven to be functorial only in those maps of sncd pairs that do not change the ambient variety.
+This is because our proof strategy is ill-suited for establishing functoriality.
+We outline an alternative strategy that should give a more functorial comparison result in \cref{rem:OurFailures}.
 We denote by $\dR(S) \in \DM^\kgl_S$ the $\kgl$-motive that represents algebraic de Rham cohomology over $S$ (see \cref{definition:hodge_filtered_de_rham_cohomology_and_its_cousins}).

 \begin{theorem}[\cref{thm:DeligneCompare}] Let $S$ be an affine Dedekind scheme, and let $(X,D)$ be a projective sncd pair over $S$.
 Then there exist an equivalence

 where the left side is the décalaged pole-order filtration on logarithmic de Rham cohomology.
 In particular, the left side is an invariant of the open part $U = X - D$. \end{theorem}